-As shown in Figure 21, 12 NFPs or their hosting organisations among the 22 respondents hold a seat on the Steering Group and Programme Committee (approx. 55 % of respondents).
-In nine countries (41 %), the Steering Group and Programme Committee membership is held by a different institution than the NFP's host organisation.
-In the case of one NFP (4 %), a unique situation is applicable, whereby the host organisation of the NFP is represented in the Steering Group together with their Ministry of Health, but only the latter is represented in the Programme Committee.
+As shown in Figure 21, 12 NFPs or their hosting organisations among the 22 respondents hold a seat on the Steering Group and Programme Committee (55 % of respondents).
+In ten countries (45 %), the Steering Group and Programme Committee membership is held by a different institution than the NFP's host organisation.
+For one surveyed country, structure of national representation changed after initial completion of this report.
+All figures and tables in this chapter have been updated for version 2.1 of the report to reflect this change.

-Are the EU4Health NFP function and membership of the EU4Health Steering Group and Programme Committee held by the same institution?
+Are EU4Health NFP function and membership of the EU4Health Steering Group and Programme Committee held by the same institution?

-Figure 21: Location of NFPs and EU4Health national representation in percentage of total respondents (n=22)
+Figure 20: Location of NFPs and EU4Health national representation in percentage of total respondents (n=22)